mjrgh/pico-sdk-2.1.0/README.md

 ### Technical details

-Notes on how I created this snapshot, and how to replicate it yourself:
+Notes on how I created this snapshot, and how to replicate it yourself from the original sources:

 [Snapshot-Creation-Notes.md](Snapshot-Creation-Notes.md)